A Brief Q/A On Satya- Prem- Karuna With Arun Dada

 On Forgiveness: What if someone keeps repeating a behavior that is hurtful, till when do we let go?

 Dada shared a story of Jesus Christ where a disciple asked him, to what extent do we keep forgiving someone?
 Christ replied 7*7 times which is equal to 49 times.
 So then the disciple asked what if that person still repeats the same hurtful behaviour?
 Christ said, you now multiply 49*7:)

 Someone asked Vinobaji, what do you do if you encounter a person who is giving you a hard time?
 He said, “You deal with him in a gentle way.”
 What if the person still doesn't understand?
 He said, “You approach him by being gentler.”
 What if the person still doesn't get it?
 Baba answered, “In that case, you bring out the gentlest side of yours.
 The road is to become gentle, gentler and gentlest.”

 On Compassion (Karuna): What does Karuna mean to you?

-Dada said, “Karuna is to feel someone's pain and be of service in reducing it is Karuna.
+Dada said, “Karuna is to feel someone's pain and be of service in reducing it.
 Someone asked Vinobaji, do you believe in allopathy, naturopathy or homoeopathy?
 He said I believe in sympathy.
-Anyone who is around me if he is in pain, it is my duty to help him mitigate it added dada.”
+If anyone around me is in pain, it is my duty to help him mitigate it added Dada.”